blaire101/DE2-AWS-Azure-GCP-2025/GCP-P-DE-Exam.md

 Your infrastructure includes YouTube channels.
 You need to transfer YouTube channel data into Google Cloud so worldwide marketing teams can perform **ANSI SQL analysis** on up-to-date logs.
 What should you do?

 **Options:**
-A. Use Storage Transfer Service to transfer offsite backup files to **Cloud Storage Multi-Regional** bucket as final destination.
+A. <mark>Use Storage Transfer Service to transfer offsite backup files to **Cloud Storage Multi-Regional** bucket as final destination.</mark>
 B. Use Storage Transfer Service to transfer offsite backup files to **Cloud Storage Regional** bucket as final destination.
 C. Use **BigQuery Data Transfer Service** to transfer offsite backup files to **Cloud Storage Multi-Regional** bucket.
 D. Use **BigQuery Data Transfer Service** to transfer offsite backup files to **Cloud Storage Regional** bucket.